nkueng/MagicSwissWeed1.0/README.md

 ## Help

-For issues with React: https://react.dev/community.
+For issues with React: <https://react.dev/community>.

-## Authors

-Nicola Küng

 ## Roadmap